sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/tutorials/contributions.md

 ## Adding the item to a menu

-Now that an action exists, we must choose a menu for it.
-We have chosen the file header because it's the most easily accessible and close to the code.
+Now that an action exists, we must choose which menu it will be inserted into.
+We have chosen the **file header** because it's the most easily accessible and close to the code.

 Add the following code to `package.json` in the `.contributions.menus.editor/title` array: